ariporad/hanbot/README.md

 -   `$ZOOM_API_SECRET`: The Zoom JWT API Secret
 -   `$ZOOM_MEETING_ID`: The numerical Zoom meeting ID to monitor with the `!zoom` command.
 This is the same numerical meeting ID visible in the Zoom app.
 The Olin 2024 Zoom call is set up as a recurring Zoom call with no set frequency, which is to say that we always use the same call and the ID never changes.

+### Other

+-   `$PERSISTED_STATE_FILE`: The file to load/save state to.
+Used for restoring state after a restart or update.

 ## Environment Variable Management

 [dotenv][dotenv] is used to manage environment variables during development and in production.
-This involves putting all the environment variables in a file called `.envrc` (see [`.env.example`](.env.example)), which is automagically loaded by your terminal.
+This involves putting all the environment variables in a file called `.env` (see [`.env.example`](.env.example)), which is loaded by the app at runtime.
 This file is gitignored for security.

 ## Building